nickelpro/vito.nyc/content/posts/i-am-the-reactor-operator/index.md

 expected from military training, but also something more.
-The man standing before the Reactor Plant Control Panel takes ownership of his work, responsibility for his decisions, and has the integrity to accept the consequences for his actions.
+The man standing before the Reactor Plant Control Panel takes ownership of his work, responsibility for his decisions, and has the integrity to accept the consequences of his actions.
 Ownership, responsibility, and integrity are the roots of trust and they are why I have been given control of my reactor.

 Trying not to betray my excitement I announce, “The reactor is critical.”
 I’ve